 Washington Counties are Unlikely to Become a Part of Idaho

-There are only two counties in Washington that are a reasonable candidate for joining Idaho: Stevens and Pend Oreille, which form the northeastern corner of Washington.
+There are only two other counties in Washington that are a reasonable candidate for joining Idaho: Stevens and Pend Oreille, which form the northeastern corner of Washington.
 These counties are divided from the rest of Washington by rivers.
 When averaged together, they are more conservative than Idaho and contiguous with Idaho.
 Unfortunately, their per capita personal income in 2017 was only 90% of Idaho’s.
 We believe that Idaho would be unwilling to take these counties for that reason.

 For that study, to judge conservatism of a county, we added together votes for Trump, Libertarians, and McMullin in 2016, and Romney and Libertarians in 2012.
 Mormon conservative McMullin and the Libertarian Party did well in Idaho (6.7% and 4.1%) in 2016, probably because Trump’s victory was assured in that state anyway.